 Poor Man’s Chase Utley?

-Another Bill James invention is the “Similarity Score,” which finds “most similar” players by looking at how close they are together in a variety of “old school” metrics. #1 on the list for Ian Kinsler is Chase Utley, another intense and gritty player who combined excellent hitting with superior fielding metrics and well above average base running numbers.
+Another Bill James invention is the “Similarity Score,” which finds “most similar” players by looking at how close they are together in a variety of “old school” metrics. #1 on the list for Ian Kinsler is Chase Utley, another intense and gritty player who combined excellent hitting with superior fielding metrics and well-above-average base running numbers.

-Utley retired a year ago (I wrote about him here) so he’ll have a one-year head start on Kinsler when it comes to the Hall of Fame ballot.
-Here is how the two second basemen’s numbers look side by side:
+Utley retired after the 2018 campaign (I wrote about him here), so he had a one-year head start on Kinsler when it comes to the Hall of Fame ballot (he earned 28.8% of the vote this January).

 WP Table Builder

-As you can see, Utley’s ahead pretty much everywhere except for hits and stolen bases but the Silver Fox drew more walks and had a superior SB% (a magnificent 88% compared to Kinsler’s better than average 77%).
+As you can see, Utley’s ahead pretty much everywhere except for hits and stolen bases, but the Silver Fox drew more walks and had a superior SB% (a magnificent 88% compared to Kinsler’s better-than-average 77%).

 Comparison to Dustin Pedroia

 Finally, how does Ian Kinsler compare to Dustin Pedroia, who he replaced at 2nd base during the Red Sox’ 2018 title run?
 Both players debuted in 2006, although Pedroia’s official rookie campaign was not until 2007.
-It’s currently unknown whether the Laser Show will be able to return to Major League Baseball.
-He may be on the same 2025 ballot as Kinsler or he may be on it several years later.

 WP Table Builder

 Thanks in part to his 2007 Rookie of the Year Award, his 2008 A.L.
-MVP and his crucial role in securing the 2007 and ’13 World Series titles for the Red Sox, Pedroia scores much better than Kinsler on the Bill James Hall of Fame Monitor scale, with 94 points compared to Kinsler’s 66.
+MVP, and his crucial role in securing the 2007 and ’13 World Series titles for the Red Sox, Pedroia scores much better than Kinsler on the Bill James Hall of Fame Monitor scale, with 94 points compared to Kinsler’s 66.

-This is not how it actually works but, if given an “A or B” Hall of Fame choice between the two second sackers, I would expect a significantly high percentage of the BBWAA writers to choose Pedroia for his much greater historical significance.
+This is not how it actually works, but if given an “A or B” Hall of Fame choice between the two second sackers, I would expect a significantly high percentage of the BBWAA writers to choose Pedroia for his much greater historical significance.

-Final Thouhgts
+Final Thoughts

 Thanks for reading.
-Please follow Cooperstown Cred on Twitter @cooperstowncred.
+Please follow Cooperstown Cred on BlueSky @cooperstowncred.bksy.social or on X @cooperstowncred.

 1. Good player, above average career, made lots of money, hope he enjoyed it.
 Not making the HoF with all that is no big deal.